SamYStudiO/es-theme-next-pixel/README.md

 ### Copyright
 - This theme use pictures/musics found over internet, if you think any images/musics used in this theme are your ownership or is subject to copyright please contact me (contact[at]samystudio.net), I'll remove them.
-- Theme is based on recabox-next theme so some assets may be licensed by [recalbox](https://gitlab.com/recalbox/recalbox-themes), recalbox license always prevail for these assets (so this theme MIT license is only applicable for xml files).
+- Theme is based on recabox-next theme so some assets may be licensed by [recalbox](https://gitlab.com/recalbox/recalbox-themes), recalbox license always prevail for these assets (so this theme **MIT license is only applicable for xml files**).
+- Camera and some game info icons are from [shareicon](https://www.shareicon.net).
-- Camera icon is from [shareicon](https://www.shareicon.net).
+- Digital Counter 7 font used for game counter icon is from Sizenko Alexander (http://www.styleseven.com).

 ### Download